Strength of Minibatch Noise in SGD: SGD Noise and Fluctuation in Linear Regression

 Moreover, it is worth comparing the exact result in Theorem~\ref{thm: Sigma label} with Eq.~\eqref{eq: cts time approximation} in the regime of non-vanishing learning rate and small batch size.
-One notices two differences: (1) an anisotropic enhancement, appearing in the matrix $G_{\mu}$ and taking the form $-\lambda(1+1/S)A$; compared with the result in \citet{liu2021noise}, this term is mainly due to the effect of using a large learning rate in the discrete-time SGD, but slightly enlarged by the factor $1/S$; (2) an isotropic enhancement term $\kappa$, which causes the overall magnitude of fluctuations to increase; this term does not appear in the previous works that are based on the Hessian approximation, and is due to the minibatch sampling process alone.
-Therefore, the minibatch sampling process causes two different kinds of enhancement to the fluctuation, potentially increasing the exploration power of SGD at initialization but reduces the convergence speed.
-From Theorem~\ref{thm: Sigma label}, one can also calculate the approximation error and the test loss; since they are not the main messages, we discuss them in Appendix~\ref{app: errors label}.
+One notices two differences: (1) an anisotropic enhancement, appearing in the matrix $G_{\mu}$ and taking the form $-\lambda(1+1/S)A$; compared with the result in \citet{liu2021noise}, this term is due to the compound effect of using a large learning rate and a small batchsize; (2) an isotropic enhancement term $\kappa$, which causes the overall magnitude of fluctuations to increase; this term does not appear in the previous works that are based on the Hessian approximation and is due to the minibatch sampling process alone.
+As the numerical example in Appendix~\ref{app: extra exp} shows, at large batch size, the discrete-time nature of SGD is the leading source of fluctuation; at small batch size, the isotropic enhancement becomes the dominant source of fluctuation.
+Therefore, the minibatch sampling process causes two different kinds of enhancement to the fluctuation, potentially increasing the exploration power of SGD at initialization but reducing the convergence speed.

-Theorem~\ref{thm: Sigma label} can be verified empirically.
-We run 1d experiment in Figure~\ref{fig:label noise}(a) and high dimensional experiments in Figures~\ref{fig:label noise}(b)-(c), where We choose $D=2$ for visualization.
-We see that the continuous Hessian approximation fails badly for both large and small batch sizes.
-When the batch size is large, both the discrete-time Hessian approximation and our solution give a very accurate estimate of the shape and the spread of the distribution.
-This suggests that when the batch size is large, discreteness is the determining factor of the fluctuation.
-When the batch size is small, the discrete Hessian approximation severely underestimates the strength of the noise.
-This reflects the fact that the isotropic noise enhancement is dominant at a small batch size.

-Now, combining Theorem~\ref{thm: Sigma label} and the Lemma, one can obtain an explicit form of the noise covariance. \begin{theorem} The noise covariance matrix of minibatch SGD with random noise in the label is
+Now, combining Theorem~\ref{thm: Sigma label} and Lemma~\ref{prop: label noise covariance}, one can obtain an explicit form of the noise covariance. \begin{theorem} The noise covariance matrix of minibatch SGD with random noise in the label is